viters/docs/reference/json-query.md

 1. [A field](/reference/query.md#fields) Same as what you'd use in `fields` to get your JSON field, relational fields are supported but wildcards are not!
-2. [A JSONPath](/reference/json-query.md#json-path) A Domain Specific Language for querying nested JSON data similar to XPath, CSS Selectors or REGEX.
+2. [A JSONPath](/reference/json-query.md#json-path) A Domain Specific Language for querying nested JSON data similar to XPath, CSS Selectors, or REGEX.

 ### Aliasing

-By default the results of this function will use a randomly generated field name to prevent name collision.
+By default, the results of this function will use a randomly generated field name to prevent name collision.
 Because working with generated names is not very practical you can name the output of this function by defining it in an `alias`.
 Don't forget to add your alias to the `fields` list or it will not show up in the output (a `*` wildcard in fields **does not** include this alias!).